Enclomiphene: Double testosterone without injections

 Estrogen receptors are docking sites for estrogen on cells.
 In men, the hypothalamus and pituitary use estrogen levels, which mostly come from conversion of testosterone, as a feedback signal to decide how much testosterone to order from the testes.
 Enclomiphene blocks these estrogen receptors in the hypothalamus and pituitary, which reduces the “stop” signal and increases release of gonadotropin-releasing hormone (GnRH) and then luteinizing hormone (LH) and follicle-stimulating hormone (FSH).[1]

 The result is a stronger internal message telling the testes to make more testosterone and, in most men, to maintain or increase sperm production.
-Trials have shown significant rises in LH and FSH with enclomiphene compared with placebo or topical testosterone therapy.[2]
+A 2016 study in BJU International reported significant rises in LH and FSH with enclomiphene compared with placebo or topical testosterone therapy.[2]

 Boosting endogenous testosterone production

 Endogenous testosterone means testosterone made inside your own body.
-In men with functional hypogonadism — low testosterone with intact testicular structure — enclomiphene can significantly raise total testosterone, often from the 200–300 ng/dL range up into 400–600 ng/dL or higher.[1],[2] In a pivotal placebo‑controlled trial, daily enclomiphene restored mean morning testosterone into the normal range in most participants within several weeks.[1]
+In men with functional hypogonadism (low testosterone with intact testicular structure), enclomiphene can significantly raise total testosterone, often from the 200 to 300 ng/dL range up into 400 to 600 ng/dL or higher.[1],[2] In a pivotal placebo-controlled trial, daily enclomiphene restored mean morning testosterone into the normal range in most participants within several weeks.[1]

 By contrast, standard testosterone replacement therapy (TRT) supplies testosterone from outside the body and usually suppresses LH and FSH, which can sharply reduce sperm counts.
 With enclomiphene, LH and FSH rise rather than fall, which is why sperm production tends to be preserved or only modestly affected in most published series.[2]